-Yam, Black and Yam, Proud
+Yam Black and Yam Proud

 Probably not two weeks could pass when, as a kid, I wasn’t served some form of sweet potato or yam at the dinner table.
 Usually, it was Nana, my paternal grandmother, on Sunday, serving her renown sweet potato pie, or a stewed, stove top yam dish; ofttimes my mother lovingly baked them unadorned, their star power unspoiled by an inferior supporting cast.

-Oddly, I’d held a fascination with the Igbo as a young woman because they have more live twin births than any other people in the world – I was naively convinced I wanted twins.
+Coincidentally, I’d held a fascination with the Igbo as a young woman because they have more live twin births than any other people in the world – I was naively convinced I wanted twins.
 The reason for the phenomenon is not known, but scientists have speculated the explanation may be the regular consumption of yams.
-The tuber is so important to Igbo culture an annual festival is held around harvest time.
+The tuber is so important to Igbo culture an annual festival to celebrate the yam is held around harvest time.
 In his seminal work Things Fall Apart, Igbo author Chinua Achebe suggests yams represent masculinity, wealth and the ability of a man to provide for his family.
 To me they represent matriarchs, nurturing and the ability of a woman to sustain her family and culture.
 (The recipe below will not disappoint).

 Sweet Potato Casserole

 1/4 Organic Salted Butter

 1/2 Cup Organic Agave Syrup or Raw Sugar